solana-developers/solana-cookbook/docs/th/references/keypairs-and-wallets.md

 ## How to generate a mnemonic phrase

-If you're creating a wallet, you will need to generate a mnemonic phrase so that the user can save it as a backup.
+If you're creating a wallet, you will need to generate a mnemonic phrase so that the user สามารถ save it as a backup.

 <SolanaCodeGroup>
   <SolanaCodeGroupItem title="TS" active>